 Read and reread your email.
 Proofreading cannot be over-emphasized.
 A typographical and grammatical error-free email will likely impress your potential employer.
 It shows your attention to details and a sense of seriousness.

-Job search via email requires due dilligence.
+Job search via email requires due diligence.
 It is important to heed every instruction from the job application details.
 Provide the relevant information being requested and format your email as instructed.
 Early in your email, the purpose of which you are writing should be made clear to the recipient.
 Remain hopeful even if you do not get a job interview early, do not give up.